St. Stephen's Cathedral, Vienna: Conservation and restoration

 Preservation and repair of the fabric of the medieval cathedral has been a continuous process at St. Stephen's Cathedral since its original construction in 1147.

 The porous limestone is subject to weathering, but coating it with a sealer like silicone would simply trap moisture inside the stone and cause it to crack faster when the water freezes.

 The permanent Dombauhütte (Construction Department) uses the latest scientific techniques (including laser cleaning of delicate features on stonework), and is investigating a process that would impregnate the cavities within the stone with something that would keep water from having a place to infiltrate.

-The most visible current repair project is a multi-year renovation of the tall south tower, for which scaffolding has been installed.
-Fees from advertising on the netting around the scaffolding were defraying some of the costs of the work, but the concept of such advertising was controversial and has been discontinued.
-As of December 2008, the majority of the restoration on the south tower has been finished, and most scaffolding removed.